Skip to main content

 Summary of Use during Lactation

-Favipiravir is an investigational antiviral drug in the US that is being tested for use against the novel coronavirus disease, COVID-19.
-Information from one patient indicates that milk levels are low with a peak level at about 2 hours.
+Favipiravir is an antiviral drug that is not approved in the United States by the US Food and Drug Administration.
+Information from one patient indicates that milk levels are low with a peak level at about 1.5 to 2 hours.
+Avoiding nursing around the peak time could markedly reduce the infant’s dose.
 One infant has reportedly been breastfed by a mother receiving favipiravir and pumping her breasts after doses with no adverse effects reported in the infant.
 Favipiravir has caused liver enzyme abnormalities, gastrointestinal symptoms, and serum uric acid elevations.[1,2] If favipiravir is used in a nursing mother, these parameters should be monitored in the breastfed infant.

 Drug Levels